 All official Arduino boards have been designed to reduce the noise level to the minimum, with the use of premium PCB manufacturing and stringent quality control.
 Purchasing counterfeit boards may lead to reduced power quality and loss of functionality.

 To the right, we can see components that make use of these generated voltages.
 Note that in some cases, components may make use of multiple voltage levels to operate.

 As you may have noticed, each type of component has its own visual style.
 The input blocks are grey, with a turquoise label underneath showing the nominal voltage.
 Interconnecting power rails are shown with a black dot.
 The power lines themselves are marked by a turquoise box with the voltage/net.
 The power conversion blocks are also grey.
-Under it, one or more power conversion sub-components are shown.
+Under that, one or more power conversion sub-components are shown.
 The conversion type (LDO/CHRG/DCDC) is in yellow, while the maximum current output is in red.
 These sub-components are all right aligned.
 To the bottom left, a Legend is shown.

-Various IC manufactuers have material for understanding power conversion, including switch mode power supplies.
+Various IC manufacturers have material for understanding power conversion, including switch mode power supplies.
 These can help advanced users better understand power conversion that you see in the Power Trees included in the Arduino datasheets.
 See ON Semiconductor's Switch-Mode Power Supply Reference Manual or the Power Topologies Handbook by Texas Instruments.

 The Engineering Kit Rev2 goes into more detail about how Model-based Design can be used to develop and understand complex systems.

 The Arduino documentation is licensed under the Creative Commons Attribution-Share Alike 4.0 license.